 An entirely separate scenario could involve your provider intentionally throttling your WordPress or WooCommerce website if it runs on a shared server.
 This makes complete sense from a business standpoint, as your site would be costing them far more money than they are making from your business.

-Similarly, it should come as no surprise that cheap allocate subpar servers for their lower-priced plans.
+Similarly, it should come as no surprise that cheap hosts allocate subpar servers for their lower-priced plans.

 For instance, a company that utilizes relatively cheap web hosting shouldn’t expect to have access to servers with the most contemporary professional software.
 Additionally, the servers may not be well-maintained, which can lead to performance issues.
 The problems that you encounter become amplified if you’re making use of a shared server, as it will likely be unable to accommodate all of its other users.

-So, while it can be intimidating for many businesses to set aside the money for more expensive web hosting options, you will get far more out of your investment with a premium host.
-In addition to avoiding the pitfalls of cheap web hosting, premium web hosting also comes with a large number of benefits that you can take advantage of – such as an included CDN, 24/7 support, security monitoring, and more.
+So, while it can be intimidating for many businesses to set aside the money for more expensive web hosting options, you will get far more out of your investment with a premium managed WordPress host.
+In addition to avoiding the pitfalls of cheap hosting, premium WordPress hosting also comes with a large number of benefits that you can take advantage of – such as an included CDN, 24/7 WordPress hosting support, website malware monitoring, and more.
 In many scenarios, these will also significantly boost your company’s productivity.

-Is Your Current Web Host Not Delivering on Performance?
+Is Your Current WordPress Host Not Delivering on Performance?

 With the above information about website performance in mind, you’ll be able to troubleshoot your website and make an educated decision about hosting that’s right for your company’s future.
 Under the right circumstances, you may even find that your company grows faster than you thought was possible.